Anurag-Chevendra/CodeShit/README.md

 # CodeShit
-A college lending and borrowing website (php-html-css-js)
+A college book lending and borrowing website (php-html-css-js)

 ## *Setting up the environment...*